RittikBarua/DinoRun/README.md

 # DinoRun
 I guess this game needs no introduction.
+The offline game from chrome browser recreated.